Iankumu/mpesa/USAGE.md

 # Usage

 This part contains simple implementations on how to use this package.
-You can find the full documentation on the Mpesa APIs on the [official safaricom documentation](https://developer.safaricom.co.ke/docs).
+You can find the full documentation of the Mpesa APIs on the [official Mpesa documentation](https://developer.safaricom.co.ke/docs).

 Before you start interacting with Mpesa APIs, you need to set the `mpesa_consumer_key` and the `mpesa_consumer_secret`in the`config/mpesa.php` file.
 You can get this when you create an app in your [developer account](https://developer.safaricom.co.ke/MyApps).

 You can also change the `environment` in your `config/mpesa.php` file to suit your needs.
 You can set it to either `sandbox` or `production` with the default being `sandbox`.

 If you are testing on localhost and using the sandbox environment, you might use [Localhost.run](https://localhost.run/) to expose your callbacks/webhooks to the internet.
 For some reason, Safaricom `blocks` [Ngrok](https://ngrok.com/) making testing through ngrok a pain.

+You can run this command in your terminal to expose port 8000 to the internet.

 ```bash
 ssh -R 80:localhost:8000 nokey@localhost.run